zackiles/call-site/README.md

 cd your-project-name
 ```

-3. Run the template generator: `deno task kit generate`.
+3. Run the template generator: `deno task kit setup`.
 Deno-kit will walk you through configuring your library using the templates in `.deno-kit/templates/`.

 ## License